coloroco/l4fame-build-container/README.md

 This repository contains a bash script and Dockerfile that will pull and build the Fabric Attached Memory packages necessary for running code on The Machine.

+### Known Working Environments
+This build container has been tested and verified working on the following operating systems :
+- Red Hat Enterprise Linux 7.3
+- Ubuntu 17.04
+- Fedora 26
+- Debian Jessie

 ## Getting Started

 This repository can be cloned and built, or a complete image can be downloaded off Dockerhub.